-Who says you can’t eat tacos on the keto diet?
-When making low carb and keto tacos, simply replace the corn tortilla shells with cheese taco shells.
+Who says you can’t enjoy tacos on a low carb diet?
+Simply replace the corn tortilla shells with cheese shells.
 They are just as tasty, crunchy, and – of course – messy!

 But tastes evolve, and after several years of low carb eating, I don’t miss the old stuff anymore.
 I am very content with a juicy steak!

-Of course, another great low carb option is to make taco salad.
+Of course, another great low carb option is to make a tasty and filling taco salad.

-Can I make these cheddar taco shells ahead?
+Can I make the cheddar shells ahead of time?

 Not really.
 They do lose their crunch fairly quickly.
-But they are so easy to make, and they are ready so fast, that I don’t really see is as an issue.
+But they are so easy to make, and they are ready so fast, that I don’t really see it as an issue.